 - Jesus’ Death

 Let’s look at some direct and indirect facts about Jesus childhood years.

 The Gospels make no mention of education in Jesus early life.
 However, the excellence in Jesus Teaching Ministry is proof.
 Jewish fathers were responsible for training their sons.
 Learning began after the child learns to talk.
-Learning was based on the Scriptures.
+And, it was based on the Scriptures.
 Jewish children were taught the Hebrew alphabet backwards and forward.
-The Shema was the child’s first prayer.
+The “Shema” was the child’s first prayer.
 “Hear O Israel the Lord our God, the Lord is one.”
 Scriptures were memorized.
 Jesus mentioned “tittle” in Matthew 5:18.
 This was the teaching of reading by drawing on the board.

 Jesus Was a Carpenter

 Vocational training was also a part of Jesus early life.
 Joseph, Jesus’ earthly father, taught Him carpentry.
 Carpentry was symbolic of Jesus Ministry.
 He performed supernatural carpentry.
 Jesus ministry would involve fixing “the broken.”
 A Christian song, written by Mike Murdock, describes the ministry of Jesus.
 “I Want to Spend My Life Mending Broken People.”
 For example, Jesus raises Lazarus is one of the supernatural events performed by Jesus to mend broken hearts.